Welcome

 01255 504528

 The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
-It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by another education route.
+It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education otherwise than at a school.

 This policy is written with the above guidance in mind and underpins our school ethos to: